 Tip #5: Make sure everyone is having fun!
 Whether you are the host or a guest, make sure that everyone is interacting.
 You will demonstrate impressive leadership skills and social prowess.

-Tip #6: Keep the conversation upbeat and positive, as well as confidential.
+Tip #6: Keep the conversation upbeat, as well as confidential.
 Avoid controversial topics.
 Keep conversations enjoyable by derailing a topic (or joke) if it is heading in a damaging or uncomfortable direction.
 Also, avoid the temptation to disclose confidential information, which is easy to do if your gossip side surfaces.
 The competition (or the media) could be present in the person of a husband, wife, or friend of a guest.

 Tip #8: Display impressive dining decorum.
 Do not double-dip at the hors d’oeuvres table.
-You might do it at home, but do not when socializing.
+You might do it at home but do not when socializing.
 Formal meals should be eaten with class and distinction.
 This means knowing your table setting and handling all aspects of the meal … from ordering from the menu and handling mishaps to paying the check … in a professional manner.

 Tip #9: Drink alcohol responsibly.
 It can take an hour for your body to process one alcoholic beverage.
 Always drink alcoholic beverages in moderation.
 To control your body’s alcohol intake (and avoid a potential DUI afterward), drink a glass of water between each alcoholic beverage—and eat food (never drink on an empty stomach).
 Stay in control of YOU.